Petrarch and the mathematics of love

 Laura’s feeling remain colder than Petrarch’s one, but over the years her love goes in the positive area and reaches an equilibrium value.
 So does Petrarch, but his feelings are stronger as he is more attracted by Laura (his appeal parameter is set equal to 2).

 This model can be labelled as a predictive one because it studies the development of a long-term natural phenomenon that depends on the behaviour and interactions of different people.
 This is the type of model that we build on a daily basis here in Creme Global, thanks to our data scientist experts and cutting-edge technologies.
-We hope to release Rinaldi’s love model to play with on our platform Expert Models.
-If you would like to play with a working version of Rinaldi’s love model to simulate the pattern of your own relationship just keep an eye on our newsletter.
-We hope to release it on our platform Expert Models in the coming weeks.
+To show the power of a predictive model, and for fun, we are creating a version of Rinaldi’s love model so you can try to simulate the pattern of your own relationship.
+Coming soon.